 Try growing popcorn shoots, too!

 Sunflower sprouts are a bit chunkier than some of the other microgreens you might be familiar with.
-They have a bit of a nutty flavor and provide a nice, hearty crunch in salads and sandwiches.
-When fresh greens are hard to come by, keep several trays of these easy-to-grow sprouts in rotation.
+They have a bit of a nutty flavor and provide a nice, hearty crunchy texture in salads and sandwiches.

 Grow Some Greens!